6 Months of AI in Work: Why Most Hype Misses the Risks and Real Value

 Microsoft: The tech giant’s integration of AI into its Office 365 suite claims to have improved productivity by 20%.
 However, reports indicate user backlash due to data privacy concerns, highlighting a critical tension between efficiency and security.

-**Amazon**: By implementing AI in logistics, Amazon reportedly slashed warehouse costs by 30%.
+Amazon: By implementing AI in logistics, Amazon reportedly slashed warehouse costs by 30%.
 Yet, this innovation contributes to feelings of job insecurity among employees, sparking ethical debates about worker displacement—an issue the company needs to address carefully.
-Such concerns echo findings regarding worker productivity and the human impact of technology.

 Salesforce: The customer relationship management software, using AI-driven analytics, noted a 25% increase in sales efficiency.
 However, users have expressed concerns that the lack of personal touch has alienated clients.
 Here, efficiency and human connection can often be at odds.